A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Results

 We analyze the performance of our quantum router architecture for the NV center in diamond as the qubit platform and the Barrett-Kok~\cite{Barrett_2005} scheme as the entanglement protocol.
 However, our architecture is agnostic to the specific physical memory and entanglement-generation protocol.

 In Fig.~\ref{fig:abstract}, we show the connectivity between photonic and stationary qubits in (a) a standard multiplexed repeater considered for diamond color centers~\cite{Rozpedek_2019}, and (b) a multiplexed repeater with a router.
 In this representation, each qubit register within the router is linked by a distinct mode to a corresponding register at an adjacent neighboring node, here labelled left and right for generality.
 Different modes are shown separately, though they may be transmitted through the same physical channel, for example via temporal or spectral multiplexing.
 Each qubit register comprises a single NV center with two physical qubits: one electron spin (dark red), which can be used for optically-mediated entanglement, and one nuclear spin (light red), which has no optical transition but which can use spin-spin interactions to couple to and store quantum information from its local electron spin.
-This enables the use of ``brokered entanglement''~\cite{Benjamin_2006}, where the electron spin serves as a short-term ``broker'' of entanglement to the longer-term ``storage'' qubit of the nuclear spin.
+This enables the use of `brokered entanglement'~\cite{Benjamin_2006}, where the electron spin serves as a short-term `broker' of entanglement to the longer-term `storage' qubit of the nuclear spin.

 In the routerless architecture (Fig.~\ref{fig:abstract}a), each of the $m$ qubit registers first establishes entanglement with the left neighboring node via its electron spin and the corresponding optical mode.
-This process takes an average number of attempts $1/p_\text{distant}$.
+Letting $p_\text{distant}$ be the success probability of one entanglement generation attempt, the process takes an average number of attempts $1/p_\text{distant}$.
 Once successful, this entanglement is swapped to the nuclear spin for storage, at which point the electron spin attempts to establish entanglement with the right neighbor, again requiring an average of $1/p_\text{distant}$ attempts.
 Thus, the nuclear spin must idle while storing entanglement for an average time $t_{\text{idle}}\sim t_\text{distant}/p_\text{distant}$, where $t_\text{distant}$ is the time needed per attempt of the entanglement protocol, typically limited by the round-trip communication time between the repeater and a detector station.
 Once this succeeds, a Bell state measurement (BSM) on the joint electron-nuclear spin state teleports entanglement to be shared between the left and right nodes.
 This protocol is performed simultaneously and independently on each qubit register.